 A Laboratory Intercomparison program shall be conducted in accordance with the requirements of ODCM RFO 6.3.3.
 Analysis of REMP samples is contracted to a provider of radiological analytical services.
-By contract, this analytical service vendor is required to conduct all activities in accordance with Regulatory Guides 4.1, 4.8, and 4.15 and to include in each quarterly report, actions pertinent to their participation in the Interlaboratory Comparison Program.
+By contract, this analytical service vendor is required to conduct all activities in accordance with Regulatory Guides 4.1, 4.15, the Radiological Branch Technical Position (BTP) Rev. 1, and to include in each quarterly report, actions pertinent to their participation in the Interlaboratory Comparison Program.
 A precontract award survey and periodic audit at the contractor's facility ensure that the contractor is participating in the Crosscheck Program, as reported.

 A Laboratory Intercomparison program shall be conducted in accordance with the requirements of ODCM RFO 6.3.3.
 Energy Northwest Laboratories or contract Laboratories that perform environmental measurements for ODCM RFO 6.3.3 are to participate in an Intercomparison Study (cross-check) Program that maintains traceability to the National Institute of Standards and Technology (NIST) or equivalent.
 This participation should include all of the determinations (sample medium/radionuclide combinations) that are routinely analyzed in the environmental monitoring program.
-Any contract laboratory performing analysis for the environmental monitoring program is required to conduct activities in accordance with the relevant sections of Regulatory Guides 4.1, 4.8, 4.13, and 4.15.
+Any contract laboratory performing analysis for the environmental monitoring program is required to conduct activities in accordance with the relevant sections of Regulatory Guides 4.1, 4.13, 4.15, and the Radiological Branch Technical Position (BTP) Rev. 1.
 A precontract award survey and periodic audits of the contractor Laboratory are made to ensure that the contractor is participating in a crosscheck program and conducting analysis activities in a manner that meets or exceeds the requirements in the regulatory guides.
 The contract Laboratory will make available the results of its participation in both interlaboratory and intralaboratory cross check programs.